PrinceOfPuppers/sync-dl/README.md

 without deleting songs no longer available in remote playlist.

-Songs that are no longer available in remote, will remain after the song they are currently after in the local playlist.
+Songs that are no longer available in remote, will remain after the song they are currently after in the local playlist to maintain playlist flow.

 ## Push Order:
 ```
 sync-dl ytapi --push order [PLAYLIST]
 ```
-sync-dl has a submodule which uses the youtube api the preform the reverse of Smart Sync called Push Order. sync-dl will prompt you to install the submodule if you use any of its options ie) --push-order. you must also sign in with google (so sync-dl can edit the order of your playlist)
+sync-dl has a submodule which uses the youtube api the preform the reverse of Smart Sync called Push Order. sync-dl will prompt you to install the submodule if you use any of its options ie) --push-order. you must also sign in with google (so sync-dl can edit the order of your playlist).

 For more information see https://github.com/PrinceOfPuppers/sync-dl-ytapi

+the order of songs which work well for large playlists, ie)
 ## Many More!
-Includes tools for managing the order of songs which work well for large playlists, ie) --move-range, which allows a user to move a block of songs to a different posistion. doing so on youtube would require moving each song individually using clunky drag and drop tools.
+Includes tools managing large playlists, For example `sync-dl edit --move-range [I1] [I2] [NI] [PLAYLIST]` which allows a user to move a block of songs From [I1] to [I2] to after song [N1].
+Moving large blocks of songs on youtube requires dragging each song individually up/down a the page as it trys to dynamically load the hunders of songs you're scrolling past, which you would have to do every time you would want to add new music to somewhere other than the end of the playlist... (ask me how I know :^P)

 # EXAMPLE